NickDevoctomy/SpotifyPlaylistGenerator/README.md

    - Use type hints for function parameters and return values
    - Document complex logic with clear comments

+6. **Testing**
+   - Write unit tests for backend components
+   - Test business logic and utilities thoroughly
+   - UI components are exempt from automated testing requirements
+   - Focus testing efforts on service layers and utility classes

 ### Adding New Features

 When adding new features: